MrManning/tympa-health-device-management/README.md

 - Separate the frontend from the backend including the routing, the idea was to let React handle the frontend page routing and only use the backend/api routes for api related requests (any interaction with the db or processing)
 - Have a function to create the database and run through the migrations of creating tables as well as creating the devices
 - Build script to compile all the typescript files to javascript

+## Future

 - Containerize the postgresql database as a standalone from the app itself
+- A list of ul > li elements containing the devices appended with a 3 dot menu to allow for editing and deleting
+- More tests
+  - interactions on the frontend
+  - api calls to assert actions can be completed
+- Created a Model/interface to map out the structure of devices
+- A generic database interface to allow for extension (should I want to change db in the future) but common calls (get, delete, etc) are extracted out to their own functions that can be called on models

 ## Issues